jedichen121/personal_website_code/content/publication/vFPIO/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In 2024 USENIX Annual Technical Conference
+publication: In 2024 USENIX Annual Technical Conference (USENIX ATC 24)
-publication_short: In *2024 USENIX Annual Technical Conference*
+publication_short: In *2024 USENIX Annual Technical Conference (USENIX ATC 24)*

 abstract: Modern cloud systems have adopted a variety of FPGA-accelerated I/O devices, such as SmartNICs and computational storage, while they face programmability and portability challenges.
 Existing FPGA frameworks either directly expose device-specific I/O interfaces to user logic or offer virtualized I/Os limited to a single device type.
 The lack of I/O abstraction imposes high engineering costs, less design portability, and even unexpected throughput degradation.
 We introduce vFPIO, an FPGA-based I/O acceleration framework that brings better programmability and design portability. vFPIO extends modern FPGA OSes to expose virtual I/O ports to user logic, which abstracts device-dependent I/O specifications and makes the user logic design platform-agnostic.
 The connectivity between virtual and physical I/O ports can be easily configured by host applications using POSIX-like file APIs. vFPIO also offers a preemptive I/O transaction scheduler that alleviates the I/O throughput degradation caused by concurrent I/O requests from multiple accelerators in a multi-tenant environment.
 We implement a prototype of the vFPIO framework on x86 servers equipped with AMD Xilinx Alveo U280 cards.
 Our prototype supports four different I/O interfaces, PCIe, DRAM, HBM, and network.
 Our evaluation highlights that vFPIO incurs negligible performance overheads compared to Coyote, one of the latest FPGA OSes, while preserving the maximum I/O throughput for high-priority tasks even under resource contention.